Sandro Parcaroli

-Sandro Parcaroli (born 28 November 1956) is an Italian entrepreneur and politician.
+Sandro Parcaroli (born 28 November 1956) is an Italian entrepreneur and politician who has served as mayor of Macerata since September 2020.
+He also served as president of the Province of Macerata from 2021 to 2026.

-Career
+Life and career

+Born in Camerino, in the province of Macerata, he earned a diploma as a computer technician.
+After completing his military service at the S.S.A.M. in Macerata, he devoted himself to entrepreneurship and, in 1982, founded the company Med Computer in Macerata.
+Through this business, he became one of the first official resellers of Apple products in Italy.

-Member of the right-wing party Lega Nord, he ran for Mayor of Macerata at the 2020 Italian local elections, supported by a centre-right coalition.
+Member of the right-wing party Lega, he ran for mayor of Macerata at the 2020 Italian local elections, supported by a centre-right coalition.
 He was elected at the first round with 52.78% and took office on 24 September 2020.

 In December 2021, he was elected president of the Province of Macerata.

+At the 2026 local elections, Parcaroli was re-confirmed as mayor of Macerata, winning the runoff with 54.3% of the vote, defeating his challenger Gianluca Tittarelli.

+Personal life

+Parcaroli is married to Emanuela Bosco and has two children, Stefano and Lucia.
+Since 2004, he has resided in Crispiero, a hamlet of the municipality of Castelraimondo.